A Winning Team Creates Christmas Magic

 The team work in harmony to prepare the tree which will be displayed in the front entrance of the lobby.
 Each concentrates on his or her own task, and in-between there is a bit of talk how to improve on the piece.
 Thankfully, it’s not near as stressful as producing winning Halloween creations for the TV show (though in the long run, that was worth it, as they walked away with the $50,000 prize money).
 This holiday production of long days and many hours to construct the chocolate tree will be a different type of prize.

 Now Rull, Marek, and Brown busily mold and shape 50 pounds of chocolate, 40 pounds of modeling chocolate, 30 pounds of rice treats and 15 pounds of marshmallows.
 They let the fun of the season direct the tree design and all that goes with it.
 Santa’s workshop will have wrapped gifts and colorful ornaments.
 Months ago, they began designing the holiday display by sending sketches back and forth in messages.
 When they agreed on the concept, the resort knew this year’s display would be magical.

 Emily Koch, marketing manager for the resort, said locals and visitors can stop in and see the festival display for free.
 The hotel’s decorations will also include decking the halls with themed Christmas trees and wreaths to benefit the Semper Fi Fund.
 I saw the trees last year and can say this year’s display is even more impressive.

-Chef Rull told me he likes creations such as this because it brings out emotions in people.
+Chef Rull told me he likes making creations such as this because it brings out emotions in people.
 Most people agree, it’s hard to look at the lights and colors of the season and not feel a sense of wonderment.

 And when you bring the family for a photo in the lobby, look for the chocolate clock to keep track of time.